Vernacular architecture: Vernacular and the architect

 As yet there is no clearly defined and specialized discipline for the study of dwellings or the larger compass of vernacular architecture.
 If such a discipline were to emerge it would probably be one that combines some of the elements of both architecture and anthropology with aspects of history and geography.

 Architects have developed a renewed interest in vernacular architecture as a model for sustainable design.
-Contemporary complementary architecture is informed largely by vernacular architecture.

 Influences on the vernacular

 Vernacular architecture is influenced by a great range of different aspects of human behaviour and environment, leading to differing building forms for almost every different context; even neighbouring villages may have subtly different approaches to the construction and use of their dwellings, even if they at first appear the same.
 Despite these variations, every building is subject to the same laws of physics, and hence will demonstrate significant similarities in structural forms.